All Episodes

 We need free markets more than ever.

-All right, that's Art Laffer on with our friend Stuart Varney on the Fox Business Network.
+All right, that's Art Laugher on with our friend Stuart Varney on the Fox Business Network, News Roundup Information Overload Hour 800941.

 Sean, if you want to be a part of the program, he went into more details.

-Uh, but I have a lot of interest in what he has to say.
+We've heard of the Laffer curve, but I have a lot of interest in what he has to say.

-Um anyway, here to shed some light on all this, David Bonson is with us, author of Elizabeth Warren, How our Presidency Would Destroy the Middle Class and American Dream, managing uh chief investment officer of the Bonson Group, and Steve Moore, former senior economic advisor to President Trump, also author of Trumponomics inside the American First Plan to Revive Our Economy.
+Anyway, here to shed some light on all this, David Bonson is with us, author of Elizabeth Warren, How Our Presidency Would Destroy the Middle Class in American Dream, managing chief investment officer of the Bonson Group.

-Uh guys, uh welcome to the uh program.
+Guys, welcome to the program.

 Thanks, Sean.